Have A Wedding, Tips and Advice

 Does it demand less of you if you do have a wedding coordinator?
 Yes.
 One of the main roles the coordinator has is to line up vendors and make sure that each of the individual parts (food, music, decorations, lighting, etc) come together to make the final product great (the wedding).

 In my opinion, a wedding coordinator is basically a project manager that has experience with weddings.
 Having gone through the process, I see why some people hire wedding coordinators for this and let them do it all.
 We chose not to have a coordinator because we felt that it was an additional expense that we could save on by doing it ourselves.
-We were able to pull everything off through online research and

 Who Does What?
 The Vendors